AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 -  Support LDAP integration.

--  Support Windows, MAC OS and Chromebook clients.
+-  Support for Windows, MAC OS and Chromebook clients.

 OpenVPN is a registered trademark of OpenVPN Inc.